tahoma2d/tahoma2d_docs/source/interface_overview.rst

 Customizing Rooms
 '''''''''''''''''
-Rooms can be modified by setting different sizes to different panes, and adding or removing panes.
-To prevent the accidental addition or removal of panes, rooms configuration can be locked.
+Rooms can be modified by setting different sizes to different panes.
+When "Room Editing Mode" is active, windows can be pulled out to an undocked position and floating windows can be docked.

-Most of the panes can be maximized to fill the full interface, and can be added as floating windows by using the Windows menu.
+While "Room Edting Mode", windows can be resized and new floating windows can bea added by using the Windows menu.

 .. tip:: **To resize a pane in the room:**

     Click any vertical or horizontal separator and drag it to the new position.

-.. note:: Some panes like the toolbar and the level strip have some fixed size, therefore they cannot be resized.
+.. note:: Some panes like the toolbar have a fixed width or height, therefore they cannot always be resized.

 .. tip:: **To open a pane as a floating window:**